20 Days Uganda Safari

 Day 13: Game drive and safari walk in Kidepo

 You will wake up early for a game drive in the park to catch up with the early predators that will be returning to their habitats after a night hunt.
-In Kidepo you will find zebras, giraffes, elephants, lions, leopards and this is the only place in Uganda where you can find the cheetah and ostrich.
-You’ll return to the lodge for a late breakfast, have a rest and go off in the mid afternoon for a nature walk.
+In Kidepo you will find zebras, giraffes, elephants, lions, and leopards and this is the only place in Uganda where you can find the cheetah and ostrich.
+You’ll return to the lodge for a late breakfast, have a rest, and go off in the mid-afternoon for a nature walk.
 You will return to your lodge in the late afternoon for dinner and overnight.

 Day 15: Cultural Village Tour in Kidepo

 You will be taken on a guided cultural village tour where you will learn about the nomadic lifestyle of the people around Karenga and Kidepo.
-During this cultural tour you will visit the Karamajong homesteads (manyattas) and see the kraals of cattle, the traditional costumes, stools, spears, headdress, knives, bows and arrows, jewelry, grinding stones and utensils all made locally by the natives.
+During this cultural tour, you will visit the Karamajong homesteads (manyattas) and see the kraals of cattle, the traditional costumes, stools, spears, headdresses, knives, bows, and arrows, jewelry, grinding stones, and utensils all made locally by the natives.
 In the evening you will be taken for a sunset game drive to explore more of Kidepo.